 A visualized offer works better.
-Images allow you to emphasise certain aspects of your message and draw subscribers’ attention to the key information.
+Images allow you to emphasize certain aspects of your message and draw subscribers’ attention to the key information.
 According to Vero, emails with images have a 42% higher click-through rate (CTR) compared to text-only emails.

 People are more likely to click on the pictures.
 Use this fact to your advantage and add links which will lead to your website to every image.

 Use of images improves brand awareness.
 Place your company’s logo on images and use your brand colours so that a subscriber can recognize and distinguish you from others.

 Tips for your email design

 Use the images which are smaller than 5 MB as the size influences the loading speed.
 Make sure the size of your image in pixels corresponds to that of your email; otherwise, its dimensions will be squashed resulting in low quality and slow loading.
 If you need an image of 100х100 pixels, resize it beforehand.

 According to statistics, 54% of emails are opened on mobile devices.
 Therefore, make sure your email design is responsive: this way, your emails will look good both on desktop and mobile.